 The driving test fee is ₹300 for each attempt.
 Retaking the driving test leads to an additional fee.

 This blog is intended solely for educational and informational purposes.
-The content may include outdated information regarding the topic discussed.
+Content reflects data at time of publication and may not accurately reflect current premiums, terms, or regulations.
 Readers are encouraged to confirm the accuracy and relevance of the data before making any significant decisions.
 SBI General Insurance disclaims responsibility for any errors or consequences arising from the use of outdated information provided herein.
+For more details, please refer to the policy wordings and prospectus before concluding the sales. *Add-ons are subject to payment of additional premium.